San Jose Prenuptial or Postnuptial Agreements Lawyer

 Call a San Jose Premarital Agreement Lawyer

-The San Jose prenuptial agreement lawyers at Aeschleman Law can assist you in determining if a premarital or postmarital settlement agreement is right for you.
-Additionally, Aeschleman Law will help you draft or review an agreement to ensure that your interests are being effectuated and that your rights are being protected.
+The San Jose prenuptial agreement lawyers at Aeschleman Law, PC can assist you in determining if a premarital or postmarital settlement agreement is right for you.
+Additionally, Aeschleman Law, PC will help you draft or review an agreement to ensure that your interests are being effectuated and that your rights are being protected.

 A prenuptial agreement may be advisable if you have a significant separate estate coming into the marriage, if you anticipate that you will acquire substantial assets during marriage, whether separate or community, or if you simply wish to predetermine how your finances and assets will be handled during the marriage and upon the unfortunate event of a divorce.
 If you are considering a prenuptial or postnuptial agreement, it is important to speak with an attorney.
 There are strict procedural requirements that must be adhered to for the agreement to be successful if later the agreement is challenged in Court.

-At the Law Office of Nicole L Aeschleman, we can help you customize an agreement the meets your needs.
+At Aeschleman Law PC, we can help you customize an agreement the meets your needs.
 If your spouse has already drafted a proposed agreement, we will review that agreement with you to ensure that you fully understand its terms, and negotiate any possible changes on your behalf.

 If you are contemplating a divorce or separation where an agreement is at issue, we will investigate the validity of such an agreement and help you through litigation involving the agreement.
-Contact the Law Office of Nicole L Aeschleman for a reduced rate full one-hour consultation.
+Contact Aeschleman Law, PC for a reduced rate full one-hour consultation.